-Conductor Robert Tweten has been described as leading with “verve and precision,” as well as having “flawless” pacing, and having “musicality and near-symbiotic accord with singers which always impresses.”
+Conductor Robert Tweten has been described as leading with “verve and precision,” as well as having “flawless” pacing and “musicality and near-symbiotic accord with singers which always impresses.”
 Engagements for 2013-2014 included his return to Utah Opera for La traviata, Calgary Opera for L’Italiana in Algeri, and Edmonton Opera for Madama Butterfly.
-The 2012-2013 found Mo.
-Tweten conducting Trovatore at Utah Opera, Otello with Calgary Opera, and Pearl Fishers at Sarasota Opera.
-After conducting the New Mexico Philharmonic’s season opening concert in 2011, Mo.
-Tweten returns to conduct two programs in 2013, including playing and conducting Mozart’s K488 piano concerto.
-In the 2011-2012 season Maestro Tweten returned to Canada to conduct Fidelio with the Edmonton Opera, Il barbiere di Siviglia with Vancouver Opera, Gianni Schicchi and Pagliacci, and Utah Opera for Verdi’s Rigoletto.
+The 2012-2013 season found Maestro Tweten leading Il trovatore at Utah Opera, Otello with Calgary Opera, and Les pêcheurs de perles at Sarasota Opera.
+After conducting the New Mexico Philharmonic’s season opening concert in 2011, he returned to lead two programs in 2013, including playing and conducting Mozart’s K488 piano concerto.
+The 2011-2012 season marked Maestro Tweten’s return to the Edmonton Opera to conduct Fidelio, Vancouver Opera for Il barbiere di Siviglia, Calgary Opera for Gianni Schicchi and Pagliacci, and Utah Opera for Verdi’s Rigoletto.
 In 2011 and 2012, Maestro Tweten led a series of concerts with young classical crossover sensation, Jackie Evancho, which toured numerous US cities including Buffalo, Atlantic City, Pittsburgh, Los Angeles, San Diego with the San Diego Symphony and Fresno with the Fresno Symphony.
-Upcoming engagements for the 2014-2015 season include his return to Utah Opera for La Traviata, Calgary Opera for L’Italiana in Algeri, and Edmonton Opera for Lucia di Lammermoor, and the New Mexico Philharmonic for an all-Mozart program.
+Upcoming engagements for the 2014-2015 season include his return to Utah Opera for Madama Butterfly, Calgary Opera for Le nozze di Figaro, Edmonton Opera for Lucia di Lammermoor, and the New Mexico Philharmonic for an all-Mozart program.